A. J. Nicholson: College career

 In his true freshman season, Nicholson saw action as a member of special teams as well as a backup outside linebacker behind returning starter Kendyll Pope.
 He had 14 unassisted tackles and nine assisted tackles, ranking 20th on the team and first among all Seminoles freshmen.
 His season-high five tackles came on two occasions, against Clemson and North Carolina.

 As a sophomore, Nicholson played in all 13 games, including three starts (Duke, Wake Forest, and Notre Dame), and recorded 55 total tackles, three tackles for loss, two pass break-ups, four QB hurries, three recovered fumbles and a forced fumble.
 In his first career start against Duke, Nicholson recorded seven tackles, one tackle for loss and recovered two fumbles including one he returned for a touchdown.
 His season-best game occurred on his second career start against Wake Forest, as he tallied 12 tackles (nine solo).

 Following the graduation of Pope, Nicholson took over as starting weakside linebacker in his junior season.
 He led all Seminoles with 88 tackles on the year, and was third on the team in sacks with four.
 He also recorded a team-best two fumble recoveries.
 In the 29–7 win against Duke, Nicholson recorded a season-high 14 tackles and also had two tackles for loss.
 He registered 12 tackles, one for loss and an interception in the Seminoles victory in the Gator Bowl against West Virginia.

 During the off-season in February 2005, Nicholson was arrested for driving under the influence in Leon County, Florida, and was later ordered to serve three days of jail time in work camp and pay a $402 fine.
 In June, he was arrested for resisting an officer outside of a nightclub near FSU campus, a charge that was later dropped.
 In his senior season, Nicholson started all 12 regular season games, leading the defense with 100 tackles including 53 unassisted.
 He also tied Buster Davis for third on the team in tackles for loss with 10.5.
 In four games of the season, he tallied double-digit tackles.
 Nicholson earned Walter Camp National Defensive Player of the Week honors after a career game at Boston College, in which he recorded 19 tackles (17 solo) and two interceptions (including the one returned for a score).
-In the regular season finale at Florida, Nicholson had 10 tackles and forced a fumbled.
+In the regular season finale at Florida, Nicholson had 10 tackles and forced a fumble.
 He was a Butkus Award semifinalist and second-team All-ACC selection.

 Nicholson got suspended from his final college game, the Orange Bowl against Penn State, after sexually assaulting a 19-year-old female at the team hotel in Hollywood, Florida.